 Cooking gas explosion kills 31 people at a barbecue restaurant in northwestern China

-BEIJING — A massive cooking gas explosion at a barbecue restaurant in northwestern China killed 31 people and injured seven, Chinese authorities said Thursday.
+HONG KONG — Cooking gas caused a massive explosion at a barbecue restaurant in northwestern China, killing 31 people and injuring seven others during national celebrations on the eve of a long holiday weekend, authorities said Thursday.

-The blast tore through the establishment at around 8:40 p.m.
-Wednesday on a busy street in Yinchuan, the capital of the traditionally Muslim Ningxia Hui Autonomous Region, as people were gathering on the eve of the Dragon Boat Festival holiday, the official Xinhua News Agency said.
+The blast tore through the restaurant at around 8:40 p.m.
+Wednesday on a busy street in Yinchuan, the capital of the traditionally Muslim Ningxia Hui Autonomous Region, as people gathered ahead of the Dragon Boat Festival, the official Xinhua News Agency said.

-The festival is a national holiday devoted to eating rice dumplings and racing boats manned by teams of paddlers.
+The explosion left many people unconscious and they needed to be carried out of the shop, according to the online news site The Paper, which quoted a member of the search and rescue team.
+Victims included elderly people and high school students, it said.

+An hour before the explosion, employees noticed the smell of cooking gas and discovered that a gas tank valve was broken, according to Xinhua.
+The blast occurred while an employee was replacing the valve.

+A video on social media platform Douyin showed rescuers on ladders trying to reach victims on the second floor.
+People who appeared to have minor injuries waited for help at the side of the road.
+Other videos showed at least six fire trucks at the scene and some onlookers weeping.

+A staff member at the emergency clinic at the General Hospital of Ningxia Medical University confirmed that some victims were being treated there but declined to give further information.

-Online news site The Paper cited a woman identified only by her surname Chen saying she had been about 50 meters (164 feet) from the restaurant when she heard the explosion.
-She described seeing two waiters emerge from the restaurant afterward, one of whom collapsed immediately, while thick smoke billowed from the restaurant and a strong smell of cooking gas permeated the area.
+The Paper cited a woman identified only by her surname, Chen, as saying she had been about 50 meters (160 feet) from the restaurant when she heard the explosion.
+She described seeing two waiters emerge from the restaurant, one of whom collapsed immediately, while thick smoke billowed and a strong smell of cooking gas permeated the area.

-The Central Government's Ministry of Emergency Management said on its social media account that search and rescue work at the restaurant was completed early Thursday morning and investigators were sent to determine the cause of the blast.
+The central government's Ministry of Emergency Management said on social media that search and rescue work at the restaurant was completed early Thursday morning and investigators were working to determine the cause of the blast.

+The Dragon Boat Festival is a holiday devoted to eating rice dumplings and racing boats propelled by teams of paddlers.
+While the majority of Yinchuan’s population is Han Chinese, a third are Hui people, or Chinese Muslims.

 Industrial accidents of this type are a regular occurrence in China, usually attributed to poor government supervision, corruption, cost-cutting measures by employers and little safety training for employees.